-Oh and I really like my camera!
+Oh, and I really like my camera!
 It’s a Pentax Optio MX from 2004.
-Because of the form of the camera it can have a lot of lens movement which means it sports 10 x optical zoom.
-100 x zoom if you add in digital zoom but, no, that doesn’t count.
+Because of the form of the camera, it can have a lot of lens movement which means it sports 10 x optical zoom.
+100 x zoom if you add in a digital zoom but, no, that doesn’t count.

-Besides great photos the thing takes really good 640×480 MPEG video.
+Besides great photos, the thing takes a really good 640×480 MPEG video.

 I love that little camera so much that when my first one fell this Christmas, I didn’t trust it to last and got myself another one on eBay, just in case.
 It’s a shame they stopped this line of development.

 I’m Dutch but I’ve been reading in English since I was 12.
 When I got to French Quebec getting affordable English books was a bit of a challenge.